Berakhot (tractate): Placement in the Order Zeraim

 The topics of tractate Berakhot, relating to prayers and blessings, are seemingly quite different from the agricultural laws of the other tractates of this Order and several rationales have been proposed for this placement:

-According to Maimonides, because food is the foremost necessity for life, the laws concerning its production and use – the Order Zeraim – was placed at beginning of the Mishnah.
+According to Maimonides, because food is the foremost necessity for life, the laws concerning its production and use – the Order Zeraim – were placed at beginning of the Mishnah.
 However, to first express gratitude to God for these gifts, the one non-agricultural tractate which opens this order is Berakhot.

 Another explanation given is the fact that since reciting the Shema in the evening is the first religious duty of the day, this may account for the placement of the tractate at the beginning of the first Order of the Mishnah – the important principle implied in the first question of the tractate, "From what time is it allowed to read the evening Shema?" is that the day is calculated from evening to evening and thus the Mishnah begins with the first mitzvah – commandment – that a Jew is obligated to fulfill every day.